 Light

-When growing Aloes indoors, place your plants near a window that gets plenty of bright indirect light.
-To keep your Aloes looking green, avoid exposing them to direct sun, which can cause leaves to brown.
+When growing Aloe plants indoors, place them near a window that gets plenty of bright, indirect light.
+To keep your Aloes looking green, avoid exposing them to direct sunlight, as this can cause the leaves to brown.
 Rotate the pots once or twice a week so that all sides of the plants receive equal lighting.
 Rotating your Aloe also helps balance out the plant's look, as leaves tend to grow toward the sunlight.

 Soil